dxatscale/sfpowerscripts/packages/azpipelines/README.md

 # sfpowerscripts - azure pipelines extension

+**DEPRECATION NOTICE**
+The Sfpowerscripts Azure pipelines extension will no longer receive feature updates.
+Support for bug reports will continue to be available.
+Please consider switching to the latest [Sfpowerscripts CLI](https://github.com/Accenture/sfpowerscripts/tree/develop/packages/sfpowerscripts-cli).

 sfpowerscripts is an Azure Pipelines Extension that converts Azure Pipelines into a CI/CD platform for Salesforce.
 The extension features the following tasks.
 You can read the documenation at  [sfpowerscripts](https://www.sfpowerscripts.com) website.

 Please note this extension only works with the newer source format based repositories only and  works with both Hosted Linux and Windows Agents